Cleveland Clinic logo

 Successful treatment depends on your provider’s ability to act quickly to keep your vitals stable while the top of your uterus is placed into its original position.
 The care you receive depends on the degree of inversion.
 It may involve:

-• Added care team members.
-Additional staff may be needed to administer anesthesia to keep you pain-free, check your blood levels, deliver blood products as needed, and assist your provider.
+• Added care team members: Additional staff may give you anesthesia to keep you pain-free, check your blood levels, deliver blood transfusions and assist your provider.

-• Manual reinsertion of your uterus.
-Your provider may try to gently push the top of your uterus back into place through your vaginal canal and cervix.
+• Manual reinsertion of your uterus: Your provider may try to gently push the top of your uterus back into place.
 You may receive medications that relax your uterus so that it’s easier to maneuver.
 If possible, your provider will leave the placenta attached to your uterus during reinsertion if it hasn’t separated already.
 Removing the placenta while your uterus is outside your body increases your risk of severe blood loss.

-• Surgery (laparotomy).
-If your uterus can’t be inserted through your cervix or if you’re losing too much blood, your provider may perform a laparotomy.
+• Surgery (laparotomy): If your provider can’t put your uterus back or if you’re losing too much blood, your provider may perform a laparotomy.
 Your provider will make an incision into your abdomen to access your pelvic cavity and reposition your uterus.

 Outlook / Prognosis